pydoit/doit-tmp-doc/docs/usecases/index.rst

 ========================================================

 You dump your database and convert the data to CSV.
 It takes minutes, but often the input is the same as before.
-Why to do things aleady done and wait?
+Why to do things already done and wait?

 Wrap the conversion into `doit` task and `doit` will automatically